 Marcus is the founder of Crossroads Law and Coach My Case.
-He is a former social worker, certified collaborative divorce lawyer and an accredited family law mediator practicing in Alberta and British Columbia.
-He is also a family lawyer and fertility lawyer.
+He is a former social worker, certified collaborative divorce lawyer and an accredited family law mediator and family lawyer practicing in Alberta and British Columbia.
 Marcus is ranked as one of the top 25 most influential lawyers in Canada.

 Marcus relies on his social work background when mediating difficult family law cases.
 He is committed to alternative dispute resolution like collaborative family law and he believes that the court system should be avoided in most family law cases.
 He uses technology to mediate and settle disputes remotely anywhere in British Columbia or Alberta.